Disconnected Agreement in Networks Prone to Link Failures: Optimizing Link Use

 As \texttt{Timestamps} with \texttt{state}$_r$ move along $\zeta$ towards~$q$, this chain of dependencies, starting at a node that received \texttt{state}$_r$ most recently and ending at~$q$, stays unbroken.
 This is because of the following two reasons.
-First, the part of $\zeta$ taken from~$\delta$ provides active edges at all times, since \texttt{state}$_r$ manages to reach~$s_i$: the only possibility of this not being the case would be to settle a node on this path via a different shorter path to $s_i$, but this is a shortest path by its choice.
-Second, the part consisting of $\gamma$ provides active edges during the considered rounds, since these edges are still reliable when $q$ completes survey.
-This makes node~$q$ to eventually hear of~$r$, and receive \texttt{state}$_r$ at the next round, which is a contradiction. \end{proof}
+First, the part of $\zeta$ taken from~$\delta$ provides active edges at all times, since \texttt{state}$_r$ manages to reach~$s_i$: the only possibility of this not being the case would be to settle a node on this path via a different shorter path to~$s_i$, but this is a shortest path by its choice.
+Second, the part consisting of $\gamma$ provides active edges during the considered rounds, since these edges are still reliable when $q$ completes the survey.
+This makes node~$q$ eventually hear of~$r$, and receive \texttt{state}$_r$ at the next round, which is a contradiction. \end{proof}

-We consider an auxiliary \emph{activation process} on a graph that models activation of connectors in an execution of algorithm \textsc{OL-Consensus}.
-The process acts on a given simple graph $H$ that has some~$k$ vertices and proceeds through rounds.
+We consider an auxiliary \emph{activation process} on a graph that models the activation of connectors in an execution of algorithm \textsc{OL-Agreement}.
+The process acts on a given simple graph $H$ that has some~$k$ vertices and proceeds through consecutive rounds.
 An edge of $H$ may progress through three states, first passive, then possibly active, and then possibly be deleted.
-We consider subgraphs determined by active edges, and connected components that we call active connected components.
+We consider subgraphs determined by active edges, so connected components are active connected components.
 An edge connecting a vertex in a connected component $C$ to a vertex in a different connected component is considered as outgoing from~$C$.
 In the beginning of a round, if an active connected component has an outgoing edge, then one such an edge is made active.
 At the end of a round, some active edges may be deleted.
 The process continues until there are no outgoing edges.

 \begin{lemma} In the course of the activation process on a graph with $k$ vertices, the number of active edges in the graph at any round is at most $2k-2$. \end{lemma}